biomedica-marvl/biomedica-index/README.md

 - `caption` contains the ChromaDB vector databases needed to use **vector-based caption search**.
 - `image` contains the ChromaDB vector databases needed to use **vector-based image search**.

-## Coming soon: Biomedica Index example for RAG-based BMC-AGENT
+## Biomedica Index example for RAG-based BMC-AGENT
 <div align="center" style="margin-bottom: -20px;">
     <img src="assets/BMCAgent.svg" alt="Pull Figure" />
 </div>

+For an example of how to use the index to build a RAG system using full-text articles, please see the `examples/rag` directory!